AssetFetch/spec/spec.md

 The standard operating mode of an AssetFetch provider is to freely distribute the component files for any asset implementation that the client.

-However, the provider MAY choose to configure access limitations for all or some components to require payment, impose usage quotas, or add other limitations to control distribution.
+However, the provider can configure access limitations for all or some components to require payment, impose usage quotas, or add other limitations to control distribution.
 To accommodate this, providers are able to define an additional endpoint to perform "unlocking" queries against.
-The pattern by which components are unlocked (for example on a per-asset or per-implementation basis - or even more granular) can be controlled with a high degree of flexibility, accommodating many patterns commonly used by digital asset stores.
+The pattern by which components are unlocked (for example on a per-asset, per-implementation or even per-component basis) can be controlled with a high degree of flexibility, accommodating many patterns commonly used by digital asset stores.

 **AssetFetch does not concern itself with any actual monetary transactions, users still need to perform any required account- and payment setup with the provider through external means, usually through the provider's website.**

+See [3.6](#36-component-unlocking-optional) and [7.4](#74-unlocking-related-datablocks) for details.